 These stuffed birds aren’t just in the frame, but each type of bird used at specific moments actually informs the relationship of these characters and supports the emotion behind each line of dialogue.

-Check out the shot list below to see how Hitchcock used his motif:
+Check out the shot list below to see how Hitchcock used this repetition in a critical scene between Marion and Norman: